idsinge/hiaudio_backend/README.md

 # Login as root
 mysql -u root -p

-# Then create DB and add new user (ubuntu) at localhost
+# Then create DB and add new user (mysqluser) at localhost
 create database hiaudio ;
-CREATE USER 'ubuntu'@'localhost' IDENTIFIED BY 'hiaudio';
+CREATE USER 'mysqluser'@'localhost' IDENTIFIED BY 'hiaudio';
-GRANT ALL PRIVILEGES ON hiaudio.* TO 'ubuntu'@'localhost';
+GRANT ALL PRIVILEGES ON hiaudio.* TO 'mysqluser'@'localhost';
 FLUSH PRIVILEGES;

 mysql > exit